docker/docs/compose/networking.md

 ## Multi-host networking

-> **Note**: The instructions in this section refer to [legacy Docker Swarm](/compose/swarm.md) operations, and will only work when targeting a legacy Swarm cluster.
+> **Note**: The instructions in this section refer to [legacy Docker Swarm](/compose/swarm.md) operations, and only work when targeting a legacy Swarm cluster.
 For instructions on deploying a compose project to the newer integrated swarm mode, consult the [Docker Stacks](/compose/bundles.md) documentation.

 When [deploying a Compose application to a Swarm cluster](swarm.md), you can make use of the built-in `overlay` driver to enable multi-host communication between containers with no changes to your Compose file or application code.

 Consult the [Getting started with multi-host networking](/engine/userguide/networking/get-started-overlay/) to see how to set up a Swarm cluster.
-The cluster will use the `overlay` driver by default, but you can specify it explicitly if you prefer - see below for how to do this.
+The cluster uses the `overlay` driver by default, but you can specify it explicitly if you prefer - see below for how to do this.

 ## Specify custom networks